pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 # Advanced Concepts
 ## Definitional Nuances
-In order to better accommodate the reuse described above, we use a concept of definitional “nuance.”
+In order to better accommodate the reuse described above, we use a concept of definitional "nuance."
 This modifies the base definition in some way that is specific to the mission at hand.
 These can be seen in the following examples:

 [Mars 2020 Cameras Product Label Keywords Definitions, Values](https://pds-geosciences.wustl.edu/m2020/urn-nasa-pds-mars2020_mission/document_camera/Mars2020_Camera_SIS_Labels_sort_pds.html)